bblankrot/ParticleScattering.jl/docs/src/tutorial1.md

-The reason the plot is mostly dark is that `plot_near_field` automatically scales the colors up to the maximum value calculated, which in this case happens to be a glitch due to inaccurate calculations close to a boundary.
+The reason the plot is mostly dark is that `plot_near_field` automatically scales the colors up to the maximum value calculated, which in this case happens to be an artifact due to inaccurate calculations close to a particle boundary.
 While this issue can be somewhat alleviated by increasing `N`, it will remain due to the quadrature method used here.
 Fortunately, this does not affect the results off the shape boundaries, and can be safely ignored by calling `clim([0.0;4.0])`.